rccordell/f18rwda/schedule.md

 ## Monday, December 3: Choose Your Own Adventure

-Choose one of the following to play.
-You need to get far enough into the game that you can talk about it in detail during class, so start well in advance of this session:
+Choose one of the following to play or, alternatively, pick another game to play and analyze.
+Either way, you need to get far enough into the game that you can talk about it in detail during class, so start well in advance of this session:

 + [*Braid*][76]
 + [*A Dark Room*][77] (the app provides a fuller narrative)